bysqr/bysqr/README.md

 #### QR code preview

 You may also preview generated code instead of saving, by passing a `--preview` option.
-This will open a window where the QR code will be displayed.
+This will open a window where the QR code is displayed.

 ```shell
 bysqr encode --src payment.xml --preview